manish-lal12/portfolio/README.md

 # Portfolio Website

 This is a minimal portfolio website showcasing my technological stacks and projects I have worked on.
-It is built using ReactJS.
+It is built using ReactJS and Framer Motion library for animations.

 It is available live on production at: https://manishlal.live